Skip to Main Content

 Kansas does not have any law regulating or prohibiting drug testing in the private sector.

 • For employers who wish to conduct drug testing for job application purposes, the Kansas Human Rights Commission requires that a conditional job offer be made before requesting a drug screening.
-Under the Kansas Human Rights Commission, a private employer may require an applicant to submit a drug test, so long as: (1) all entering employees in the same job category face that same requirement, and (2) the information obtained remains confidential except to supervisors/managers, or for safety reasons.
+Under the Kansas Human Rights Commission, a private employer may require an applicant to submit a drug test, so long as: (1) all entering employees in the same job category face that same requirement; and (2) the information obtained remains confidential except to supervisors/managers, or for safety reasons.

 Jury Duty Leave

 • If an employer violates this provision, they will be liable for damages for lost wages, actual damages, and other benefits suffered by an employee by reason of the violation.
 If discharged, the employee shall be reinstated to their prior position without loss of seniority and be entitled to participate in the benefits offered by the employer.
 Attorney's fees may be awarded to the prevailing party, but attorney's fees can only be awarded to the prevailing employer if the court finds the action was frivolous or brought in bad faith.
-K.S Stat. § 43-173.
+Kan.
+Stat.
+Ann. . § 43-173.

 No Kansas state law requires the employer to pay wages while an employee is on jury duty.